By Carolyn Bach | Sr. Manager, Faculty and Knowledge & Research Program

 It enables lawyers...

 In-house counsel are facing simultaneous headwinds of rising internal demands and pressures to control spending in an uncertain economic climate.
 Roughly one in four in-house counsel are anticipating decreased...

 This post was originally published in September 2020 and was updated in April 2023.

 When it comes to being efficient with time and resources, litigators from small law firms must generally be a bit more adaptive than those from larger firms.
 For this reason, small law firm litigators are no strangers to AI and machine learning.
 Why?
 Because many of them operate solo or with minimal staff, so they must rely heavily on those tools to propel them through arduous, time-consuming pre-trial phases like discovery.
 Simply put, small firm litigators are resourceful and scrappy.

-To that end, the folks at LexisNexis® developed the Lexis+™ online legal research platform.
-It offers several new features powered by natural language processing, and includes features offered in the Lexis® service, plus additional capabilities.
-Small firm litigators in particular can benefit from the new platform: it's built for speed, streamlining the research process and cutting down on the time it takes to search.
-Litigators everywhere know how critical it is to minimize research time and gather evidence for a case: the less time it takes to gather background information, the more time you have to focus on building a winning argument.
+To that end, small firm litigators in particular can benefit from Lexis+: it's built for speed, streamlining the research process and cutting down on the time it takes to search.
+Litigators everywhere know how critical it is to minimize research time and gather evidence for a case—the less time it takes to gather background information, the more time you have to focus on building a winning argument.

 Here are some Lexis+ features designed to help litigators research more efficiently.

 Shepard's At Risk, available only on Lexis+, identifies cases at risk of being overturned.
 The At Risk indicator lets attorneys know the case relies on underlying points of law that have been negatively treated by other decisions in the same jurisdiction.
 This can help save litigators hours of time searching for other decisions that may affect a case and avoid weakly constructed arguments built on decisions that may soon be overturned.